 Are there activities I could use to teach my child about needs and wants?

-Answer: When trying to teach your children about needs versus wants, consider pointing out items like food and clothing as you shop and ask them to tell you which category each fits in to.
+When trying to teach your children about needs versus wants, consider pointing out items like food and toys as you shop and ask them to tell you which category each fits in to.

 Understanding the difference between needs and wants is a bedrock concept that can lead to a lifetime of better financial decision making.